Introduction to the Israel Lobby

 Martin Indyk, former U.S. Ambassador to Israel (he was naturalized as an American citizen before being nominated for this position); currently Special Envoy for Israeli Palestinian Negotiations.
 At one point he had his security clearance revoked, the only time this has happened to a U.S. ambassador.
 See video.

-Sheldon Adelson, a businessman and casino magnate, is worth over $36 billion dollars.
+Sheldon Adelson, a businessman and casino magnate, is worth over $28 billion dollars.
 He owns a number of resorts as well as the Israeli newspaper Israel Hayom, the most largely circulated paper in Israel.
-Adelson set a new record in political donations by giving $70 million in the 2012 elections, nearly triple the previous highest amount.
+Adelson set a new record in political donations by giving $70 million (to Republicans) in the 2012 elections, nearly triple the previous highest amount.
 He also funds pro-Israel organizations such as Birthright Israel, which takes thousands of young Jewish Americans on recruiting visits to Israel.

 Stuart Weitzman, shoe designer, donated $1 million to Maccabi USA.
 The Maccabiah is an Olympics-style competition held every four years in Israel.